-Indiana University does not have a degree program in physician assistant studies.
-However, the courses needed for admission are available at IU Northwest.
+Indiana University now offers a degree program in physician assistant studies.
+The courses needed for admission are available at IU Northwest.
 Admission to most programs requires a minimum of 3 years (90 credit hours) of study at an accredited college or university.

 Some programs that offer a master's degree in physician assistant studies also require a bachelor's degree.
-The course requirements vary quite a bit, although most programs require
+The course requirements vary quite a bit, although most have similar general requirements.